 Sometimes I wish I wasn’t so honest, wasn’t so open.
 Sometimes I wish I didn’t have this nagging part of my brain telling me to write everything down, to get it out, to share it with the world.
 Sometimes I read things that I’ve written and I can’t believe the sharp, painful truth.
 The truth that I was writing while it happened, like a fresh wound slicing through skin with every letter.

-I cried over my ex-boyfriend this morning.
-One single tear.
-And I’m sitting here, on my back patio wondering why, wondering why it happened and more importantly, why I feel so compelled to write about it.
+I starting to cry for no reason this morning.
+And now I’m sitting here, on my back patio, wondering why.
+Wondering why it happened and more importantly, why I feel so compelled to write about it.

 Maybe because I’m not alone.
-Maybe because there’s hundreds of exes shedding single tears, then laughing it off.
-Maybe because there’s so many people just like me, wondering why us humans suck at loving, suck at being honest, suck at telling people how we feel or saying ‘I love you,’ or asking for forgiveness, or apologizing, or all the things we find excuses not to do.
+Maybe because there are hundreds of exes shedding single tears, then laughing it off.
+Maybe because there are so many people just like me, wondering why us humans suck at loving, suck at being honest, suck at telling people how we feel or saying ‘I love you,’ or asking for forgiveness, or apologizing, or all the things we find excuses not to do.

 I guess this is my way of doing it.
 Of being vulnerable, of saying what’s on my mind, of forgiving, of apologizing, of letting go, of finding clarity.